 - The ArtScience Museum is located in the giant lotus flower next to Marina Bay Sands.
 During the day the flower is closed to catch rain water, creating a waterfall in the evening surrounding the museum.
 There are 3 interchanging exhibits at the museum.
 Future World, where art meets science, is a Japanese collection intertwining art and technology featuring interactive labs.
 There are 5 themes to explore: nature, town, sanctuary, park, and space.

 Traveling Gingerbread Note: Guests of Marina Bay Sands can sign up to become a Marina Bay Sands rewards member.
-It only takes a few minutes to sign up.
+It’s free and only takes a few minutes to sign up.
 As a member, the cost for both of us to visit 1 exhibit was S$19 instead of the advertised S$32 per person.

 - “There’s only one difference between art and science.
 In science, the universe is in control, in art, you are.” – Harry Kroto, Nobel Prize in Chemistry